-Ilkin Ozer is an Analyst at Catenion and lives in Berlin.
+Ilkin Ozer is an Associate at Catenion and lives in Berlin.

 Ilkin joined Catenion after completing her PhD, where she investigated the role of a cytoskeletal protein in synaptic transmission, maintenance of synaptic morphology and its implications for mouse behavior.
 She has a great interest in understanding how brain physiology translates into behavior and mechanisms underlying mental health disorders.